digna-ai/releases/2024.12/Integrating Digna into ETL Processes.md

-## Integrating Digna into ETL Processes
+## Integrating digna into ETL Processes

 ***digna*** can be seamlessly integrated into ETL (Extract, Transform, Load) processes through two primary methods: the Command Line Interface (CLI) and the REST API.
 Below, each method is described in detail with examples for usage.